kopalite/DeepEqual.Bindings/README.md

 				.Skip(x1 => x1.SomeOtherName)

 The whole idea works extremly well in unit test for mappers (like AutoMapper, ExpressMapper etc.)
-E.G. AutoMapper.CreateMap() creates a way how to make A2 instance out of A1 in very custom way.
+E.G. AutoMapper.CreateMap() specifies how to make A2 instance out of A1 instance in a custom way.

+        AutoMapper.CreateMap<A1, A2>(/* expressions */)
 	var a2 = AutoMapper.Map<A1, A2>(a1);
 	Assert.IsTrue(comparer.Compare(a1, a2, out differences), differences);

+So, as soon as you add a new property in A1 that doesn't exist in A2, test will fail.
 Enjoy using it and let me know if I can make it better.